facebookresearch/CompilerGym/docs/source/faq.rst

 ------------------------------------

 For LLVM, you compile your program to an unoptimized LLVM bitcode file.
-For C/C++ programs, you can do this using clang by running:
+This can be done automatically for C/C++ programs using the :meth:`env.make_benchmark() <compiler_gym.envs.llvm.make_benchmark>` API, or you can do this yourself using clang:

 ::

     $ clang -emit-llvm -c -O0 -Xclang -disable-O0-optnone -Xclang -disable-llvm-passes myapp.c

-Then pass the path of the generated `.bc` file to the CompilerGym commandline tools using the `--program_data` flag, e.g.
+Then pass the path of the generated `.bc` file to the CompilerGym commandline tools using the `--benchmark` flag, e.g.

 ::

-    $ bazel run -c opt //compiler_gym/bin:brute_force -- --env=llvm-v0 \
+    $ bazel run -c opt //compiler_gym/bin:random_search -- --env=llvm-ic-v0 \
-        --program_data=file:///$PWD/myapp.bc
+        --benchmark=file:///$PWD/myapp.bc

 I want to add a new program representation / reward signal.
 How do I do that?